jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 </details>

 # States
 States are your go-to tool when you need to logically separate different parts of gameplay or behavior.
-To understand states it's useful to think about 2 different examples of state at different scales.
+To understand states, it's useful to think them at different scales and with different use cases.

 ## State Machines
 State machines are a pattern where you have an active state, a set of possible states, and transitions between them.

-The classical definition of a state machine requires changes happen only through codified Transitions (usually enums), but I usually prefer the flexibility for transitions to happen from any node to any other node (at least when working with gameplay logic).
+The classical definition of a state machine requires that changes happen only through codified Transitions (usually expressed as an enum), but I usually prefer the flexibility for transitions to happen from any node to any other node (at least when working with gameplay logic).

 ### At the small scale
-Characters can get pretty complicated over time, and once you start to have multiple sets of logic (or even logic you want to re-use with other characters) it can be tough to keep it all organized.
+Characters can get pretty complicated over time, and once you start to have multiple sets of logic (or even logic you want to re-use with other characters,) it can be tough to keep it all organized.

-Imagine you are creating an enemy in a platformer that runs at the player when they are close, but otherwise patrols.
+Imagine you are creating an enemy in a platformer that runs at the player when they are close but otherwise patrols along a path.
 You would define 2 states: `Patrol` and `Chase`.

-`Patrol` would follow a pre-defined path and if the player is in range transition to `Chase`. `Chase` would move towards the player and if the player moves out of range transition to `Patrol`.
+`Patrol` would follow a predefined path and if the player is in range, transition to `Chase`. `Chase` would move towards the player, and if the player moves out of range, transition to `Patrol`.

 This is a pretty simple example, but it leads to behavior that is much easier to reason about and extend than a giant if-else statement.